Fall Leaves Mug Rug

 NOTE: IF YOU DON’T OWN A CRICUT, SKIP STEPS 1, 3, AND 4.
 INSTEAD, HAND CUT THE DESIGNS USING THE FREE PDF FALL LEAVES TEMPLATE.
 GET IT BELOW!

 For the Hand Cutting Method: I’ve created a simple design that you can download for FREE.
-To download the FREE Fall Leaves Templates + SVGs click the button below.
+To download the FREE Fall Leaves Templates click the button below.
 You’ll be taken to the Freebies section of my Shop.

 1. Choose a Design

-To cut out the leaves on a Cricut Maker you will need the SVG Fall Leaves design that will open in Cricut Design Space.
 For my design I created three different leaf designs and loaded them into Cricut’s Design Space software.
-You can access them in Cricut Design Space here: Fall Leaves or there are SVG templates included in the FREE Fall Leaves Template.
+You can access them in Cricut Design Space here: Fall Leaves or upload into Design Space the PDF templates included in the FREE Fall Leaves Template.

-Once the design has been selected, open the SVG file in the Design Space software and resize the image or add more leaves, if desired.
+Once the design has been selected, open the file in the Design Space software and resize the image or add more leaves, if desired.

 Since I plan to cut three different leaves on three different fabrics I made three individual cut files.
 I sized each leaf to cut individually.
 You will need to pay attention to fabric placement on your mat.
 Note: Use the Pink FabricGrip Mat for cutting fabric applique.